harding/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

   discussed in a recent [mailing list thread][fiatjaf custodial].

-- [Core Lightning #6389][] adds an optional CLNRest service, "a lightweight Python-based core lightning plugin that transforms RPC calls into a REST service.
+- [Core Lightning #6389][] adds an optional CLNRest service, "a lightweight Python-based Core Lightning plugin that transforms RPC calls into a REST service.
 By generating REST API endpoints, it enables the execution of Core Lightning's RPC methods behind the scenes and provides responses in JSON format."
 See its